Please accept our cookies to get the best experience of our website.

 To find out more about the cookies we use, visit our .
 Cookie information page

-Since 2005, we have been inviting experts from various parts of the world to collaborate with Henkel in further developing our strategy.
-We choose these experts on the basis of their knowledge of the challenges their countries face and their experience in corporate sustainability management.
+For more than 10 years, we have been inviting experts from various parts of the world to collaborate with Henkel in further developing our sustainability strategy.
+We choose these experts on the basis of their insights into the challenges their countries face and their experience in corporate sustainability management.
 Overall, the expert dialog helps us to adjust our alignment to sustainable development and social responsibility to reflect external expectations in the different regions, and to find the right answers – especially when it comes to developing appropriate solutions at the local level.

-For the 2004 and 2005 Sustainability Reports, we asked experts from Brazil, China, Germany, Hungary, India, Italy, Mexico, Russia, and the USA to describe the challenges and priorities they see in their countries and regions.
+For example, in 2004 and 2005, we asked experts from Brazil, China, Germany, Hungary, India, Italy, Mexico, Russia, and the USA to describe the challenges and priorities they see in their countries and regions.
 In 2007, we continued the regional dialog with expert Dr. Allen White of the Tellus Institute in Boston, Massachusetts, USA.